will-warren/weathercat_bot/README.md

 # weathercat_bot
-A weather forecasting cat bot
+A cat bringing us the most update stories on weather, and how cats react.